 STATEMENT OF HON.
-RONALD SUPPAH, SR., CHAIRMAN, CONFEDERATED TRIBES $\mathbf{OF}$ WARM THE SPRINGS RESERVATION ence in any sort of registry for sex offenders.
+RONALD SUPPAH, SR., CHAIRMAN, CONFEDERATED TRIBES OF THE WARM SPRINGS RESERVATION

-Mr. Suppah.
+Mr. SUPPAH.
 Good morning, Mr. Chairman and members of the Committee.
 I am Ron Suppah, Chairman of the Confederated Tribes of the Warm Springs Reservation of Oregon.
 I appreciate the opportunity to testify today on the Warm Springs experience in trying to comply with the Adam Walsh Act.

 Warm Springs was surprised and upset, as was most of Indian Country, to learn that Congress has jeopardized our sovereignty by subjecting our government to the mandates of the Adam Walsh Act.
-Faced with the option of trying to comply or losing jurisdiction, we have chosen to comply, even though we have very little experiimplement the Act.
+Faced with the option of trying to comply or losing jurisdiction, we have chosen to comply, even though we have very little experience in any sort of registry for sex offenders.

 Since hearing about the Act, we have easily had to spend more than \$10,000 of our own scarce resources to work towards compliance.
-We have learned all we can about the Act, submitted comments on the Act guidelines, attended consultation meetings with the Department of Justice, started attending coordination meetings with the State, and last September applied for a DOJ grant to help
+We have learned all we can about the Act, submitted comments on the Act guidelines, attended consultation meetings with the Department of Justice, started attending coordination meetings with the State, and last September applied for a DOJ grant to help implement the Act.